 As a result, you’ll be set up to pay the maximum possible taxes while also paying the associated penalties for failing to file or pay on time, in addition to any interest charges you’ve accrued.

 Should I file taxes even if I don’t have to?

 While not everyone needs to file a tax return, based on 2020 tax year numbers, Americans filed nearly 170 million tax returns.
 Data shows that most Americans decide to file, even if they don’t need to file one.

 If you have federal income taxes withheld from your paycheck, the only way you can receive a tax refund when too much was withheld is if you file a tax return.

-You might also be required to claim tax credits like the Earned Income Credit or for one-off events like the Recovery Rebate Credit, the payments better known as “stimulus checks,” which acted as advance refundable tax credits.
-Some refundable tax credits specifically require you to file a return, even if you don’t earn enough or meet one of the other criteria used for determining your need to file a return.
+You might also need to file to claim tax credits like the Earned Income Credit or for one-off events like the Recovery Rebate Credit, the payments better known as “stimulus checks,” which acted as advance refundable tax credits.
+Some refundable tax credits specifically require you to file a return, even if you don’t earn enough or meet another one of the other criteria used for determining your need to file a return.

 What happens if you don’t file taxes and you don’t owe money?

 You might think that because you don’t owe any money to the IRS that you don’t need to file a return.
 However, owing tax versus facing a filing requirement, are two separate situations in the eyes of the IRS.

 The IRS maintains guidelines for determining who needs to file a return.
 Because of that, it could mean that even if you don't owe the IRS money, you may still need to file a return.
 The guidelines used by the IRS are based on the amount and type of income you receive and whether your income will fall below the standard deduction applicable to your filing status.